 Why This Recipe Leads to Sweet Success

-- A simple classic: this recipe has a simple prep and pretty hard to mess up.
-While under or overmixing will change the texture a little bit, these cookies are fairly resilient.
+- A simple classic: this recipe has a simple prep and is pretty hard to mess up.
 Because of that, this can be a really fun recipe to mix up with your kids.
 Have them crack in the egg, or “mix” together the butter and the sugar.
-Because you really want to whip the batter for a while in the first two steps, you don’t have to work about them messing the recipe up at all.
-(And playing with the dough balls or pressing in the googly eyes are other fun steps for the kiddos to join in on!)
+Because you really want to whip the batter for a while in the first two steps, you don’t have to worry about them messing the recipe up at all.
+(And playing with the dough balls or pressing in the googly eyes are other fun steps for the kiddos to join in on too!)

 - Customizable colors: you can color these cookies however you like, and if you don’t want to deal with colored dough, you could also just roll them in colored sanding sugars instead of regular table sugar to still add that fun color for their Halloween theme.
 You also can skip the candy eyeballs altogether as the colored dough makes these cookies plenty festive for the holiday already!